 All teachers are teachers of special educational needs and therefore will deliver quality teaching to ensure that your child makes progress.
-This includes differentiation, where tasks are matched to the abilities of the children.
+This includes differentiation, where tasks are matched to the ability of the child.
 This includes all children, regardless of needs.